Trump signs coronavirus stimulus package and government-funding measure

 WEST PALM BEACH, Fla.
-(NewsNation Now) — President Donald Trump has signed pandemic relief and a government-funding measure, averting government shutdown.
+(NewsNation Now) — President Donald Trump has signed a $900 billion pandemic relief package that will deliver long-sought cash to businesses and individuals.
+It also averts a government shutdown.

 Trump announced the signing in a statement Sunday night.